ardatan/graphql-tools/website/docs/stitch-schema-extensions.md

 });
 ```

-The `typeDefs` option provides type extentions (using the `extend` keyword) that add additional fields into the _combined_ gateway schema, and therefore may cross-reference types from any subschema.
+The `typeDefs` option provides type extensions (using the `extend` keyword) that add additional fields into the _combined_ gateway schema, and therefore may cross-reference types from any subschema.

 However, these extensions alone won't do anything until they have corresponding resolvers.
 A complete example would look like this: